mampfes/hacs_waste_collection_schedule/doc/source/basildon_gov_uk.md

     sources:
     - name: basildon_gov_uk
       args:
-        postcode: CM111BJ
-        address: 6, HEADLEY ROAD
+        uprn: "100090277795"
 ```

-## How to get the source argument
+## How to find your `UPRN`

-An easy way to discover your Postcode and address used by this service is by going to <https://www3.basildon.gov.uk/website2/postcodes.nsf/frmMyBasildon> and entering in your address details.
+An easy way to find your Unique Property Reference Number (UPRN) is by going to <https://www.findmyaddress.co.uk/> and entering your address details.